SamuliLam/metrocloud-data-pipeline/README.md

 1. Ensure all configuration files are intact
 2. Start the cluster with `docker-compose up -d`
 3. The brokers will recover data from the persistent volumes
+4. PostgreSQL data is preserved in persistent volumes

 ## Next Steps and Enhancements
 Further enhancements for this project:
-1. Add data storage with ...
+1. **Analytics Dashboard**: Create real-time dashboards with Grafana or similar tools
-2. Implement data processing with ...
+2. **Data Processing**: Implement stream processing with Kafka Streams or Apache Flink
-3. Create visualization dashboards with ...
-4. Implement machine learning for anomaly detection
+3. **Machine Learning**: Add anomaly detection and predictive analytics
+4. **API Layer**: Create REST API for data access and device management
-5. Add authentication and TLS encryption for Kafka
+5. **Security**: Add authentication and TLS encryption for Kafka and PostgreSQL
+6. **Monitoring**: Implement comprehensive monitoring with Prometheus and Grafana
+7. **Data Warehouse**: Add data warehouse integration for long-term analytics
+8. **Mobile App**: Create mobile application for real-time monitoring